 One of the assistant pastors of the church then who was a medical doctor by profession gave us a room that was assigned to him in the general hospital he worked then.

 This was where I met these nice Akwa Ibomites.

-They were our next-door neighbour and they were very friendly to me and my mum.
-They never saw me as a neighbour’s child.
+They were our next-door neighbor and they were very friendly to me and my mum.
+They never saw me as a neighbor’s child.
 They treated me like their own child.

 I would eat with their children and play with them sometimes even sleep in their room if my mum is running late from work.
 I did this for sometimes until I noticed one day they spoke a different language from that of my mums’.

 The language was thick (if I can call it that way), it looked like Yoruba but it was certainly not Yoruba.
 I was not bothered about this because it didn’t matter.
 It was my second home.